Spring Semester Application Deadline is 15 November 2015.

 Interns at the Project will assist with research at archives and libraries, editing document manuscripts, publishing, translating, and disseminating CWIHP bulletins and working papers, coordinating scholarly conferences, and answering various information requests.
 Interns will also assist with digitizing, describing and uploading historical documents to the CWIHP Digital Archive.
 Interns at CWIHP are at the forefront of the debate and research over the historiography of the Cold War and will gain valuable knowledge from interaction with CWIHP staff, Woodrow Wilson Center Fellows as well as visiting scholars.

 CWIHP's internship appointments are generally consistent with academic semesters (i.e. Fall, Spring, Summer / three to four months); although appointments are made throughout the year for periods of varying length.
 No internship will exceed one year in duration.

+This internship with the Cold War International History Project is unpaid, though we do offer interns the opportunity to earn academic credit in accordance with their programs' requirements.
 As a general rule, our office is looking for individuals who can work between 14 and 35 hours/week.

 International students are eligible, but they must hold a valid F-1 or J-1 visa and appropriate work authorization.
 All international students must obtain written permission from their Designated School Official or Responsible Visa Officer at their university stating that they are in valid immigration status and eligible to do an internship at the Center.
 The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.

 The summer semester deadline in 15 March, the fall semester deadline is 15 July, and the spring semester deadline is 15 November.

 To apply, email a resume and cover letter to the Cold War International History Project at email@example.com by the application deadline.